 - South Foothill Blvd and N. Foothill Blvd.
 Green Street: Reconstruct the medians to reduce runoff and better infiltrate stormwater, and consider bioretention areas along the outer edges of the boulevard - Union Pacific Railroad Trail Feasibility Study: Incorporate bioretention areas and pervious trails, if the study results in a project.
 Currently this is just a study. - Mary Avenue Greenbelt and Trail Project: Create a wide bioretention-enhanced green belt on the west side of Mary Avenue.
 Include a pervious multi-use pathway to accommodate bicyclists, pedestrians, strollers, and joggers.
-Install bioretention tree wells at optimal intervals on the east side of the street to treat stormwater, and on the west side of the street where feasible to create a future tree canopy over Mary Ave. - Junipero Serra Trail Extension: Incorporate bioretention areas and pervious trails where feasible. - Memorial Park Renovation: Look for an opportunity to construct an infiltration basin at the park to treat runoff from Stevens Creek Blvd. - Regnart Creek Trail: Incorporate bioretention areas and pervious trails where feasible. - Lawrence Mitty Park: Pending the City acquiring the land, look for opportunities to incorporate GSI features to treat runoff from the adjacent expressway. - Stelling Road Potential Future Storm Drain and Street Upgrades: Incorporate bioretention areas to treat street runoff where feasible. - Rainbow Drive Storm Drain Pipeline Rehabilitation: Incorporate bioretention areas to treat street runoff where feasible. - Bike Boulevard Projects: Cupertino is planning a network of bicycle-friendly routes along residential streets throughout the City in order to encourage bicycling.
-Traffic circles and bulb outs will be considered and designed, where feasible, to include GSI features. - Citywide Parks and Recreation Master Plan: Install GSI at Linda Vista, Memorial, Monte Vista, Wilson, and Portal Parks where feasible.
+Install bioretention tree wells at optimal intervals on the east side of the street to treat stormwater, and on the west side of the street where feasible to create a future tree canopy over Mary Ave. - Junipero Serra Trail Extension: Incorporate bioretention areas and pervious trails where feasible. - Memorial Park Renovation: Look for an opportunity to construct an infiltration basin at the park to treat runoff from Stevens Creek Blvd. - Regnart Creek Trail: Incorporate bioretention areas and pervious trails where feasible. - Lawrence Mitty Park: Pending the City acquiring the land, look for opportunities to incorporate GSI features to treat runoff from the adjacent expressway. - Stelling Road Potential Future Storm Drain and Street Upgrades: Incorporate bioretention areas to treat street runoff where feasible. - Rainbow Drive Storm Drain Pipeline Rehabilitation: Incorporate bioretention areas to treat street runoff where feasible. - Wolfe Road Widening: Incorporate bioretention areas where feasible - Bike Boulevard Projects: Cupertino is planning a network of bicycle-friendly routes along residential streets throughout the City in order to encourage bicycling.
+Traffic circles and bulb outs will be considered and designed, where feasible, to include GSI features. - Citywide Parks and Recreation Master Plan: Install GSI at Linda Vista, Memorial, Monte Vista, Wilson, Portal, Creekside and other parks where feasible, which could include enhanced educational signage explaining the function and purpose of the GSI improvements.